 It is important that the patient feedback forms are scanned correctly, if the scan is blurry and/or not entirely visible, the software may not be able to extract the data.
 Please ensure;

-- That both sides of the patient feedback form are scanned, either on separate pages or as a duplex
+- That both sides of the patient feedback form are scanned, either on separate pages or as a duplex (please do not staple the forms or put a password protect on the document)

 - The patient forms are as straight as possible and the full form, including QR codes, are visible